doubleangels/privacypolicy/README.md

 ## Contents

 - **nextdns_terms.html**: The Terms of Service document outlining the rules and guidelines for using NextDNS Manager.
-- **nextdns.html**: The Privacy Policy detailing how user data is collected, used, and protected.
+- **nextdns.html**: The Privacy Policy detailing how user data is collected, used, and protected for the NextDNS Manager application.
+- **redact.html**: The Privacy Policy detailing how user data is collected, used, and protected for the Redact application.

 ## Purpose